GPlates/gplates-web-service/README.md

 - cross-platform and language-independent -- the service can be used in any programming languange and on any operating system
 - scalability -- offload workload to servers, cluster, grid or Cloud to improve performance and support more concurrent users
 - automated plate model management -- provide plenty plate models out of the box
-- easy software deployment and upgrade -- avoid the hassle of software installation
+- easy software deployment and upgrade -- avoid the hassle of software installation and upgrade

 ## 🚀Quick start